 \subsection{In generalized non-commutative phase space}

-In the case of non-commutative phase space, the coupled oscillators as the working substances result in a catalytic effect to the efficiency with respect to the NC space parameter of the system.
+In the case of non-commutative phase space, the coupled oscillators as the working substances result in a boost to the efficiency with respect to the NC space parameter of the system.
 The efficiency is high for the lower values of the NC parameter.
 Now, we will analyze how the generalized NC phase space affects the thermodynamic process.
 The Hamiltonian of the two coupled harmonic oscillators in the NC phase space is described in Eq.~\eqref{c2}.
 Following the same methodology, as used in the case of non-commutative space we will analyze the quantum Otto cycle in the NC phase space.

 In the case of generalized NC phase space, the Hamiltonian is separated into two part as shown in Eq.~\eqref{c2}.
 During the adiabatic process, the individual Hamiltonian changes from the initial values from $H^{(1)}$ to $H^{(2)}$.
 The total Hamiltonian is the sum of the effect of these two Hamiltonians.
-The changes in the Hamiltonian is due to the change in the eigenfrequency of the oscillators, where the eigenfrequency for the first oscillator changes from $\omega_1$ to $\omega_1^{'}$ and for the second oscillator the frequency changes from $\omega_2$ to $\omega_2^{'}$.
-After the second adiabatic process, the eigenfrequencies return to the respective initial stage.
+The changes in the Hamiltonian is due to the change in the eigen frequency of the oscillators, where the eigen frequency for the first oscillator changes from $\omega_1$ to $\omega_1^{'}$ and for the second oscillator the frequency changes from $\omega_2$ to $\omega_2^{'}$.
+After the second adiabatic process, the eigen frequencies return to the respective initial stage.
 So, we can consider that the working substance is composed of two independent oscillators.
 The total work done is a result of the contribution of the two oscillators.
 Therefore, the work done is a function of the frequency of the system and the NC phase space parameters.
 Similar to the previous cases, we have to take care of the fact that there is no cross over of the energy levels of the total Hamiltonian during the execution of the adiabatic process.
 The total amount of heat absorbed by the system is described as

 The total work done by the system is equivalent to the sum of the work done by the individual systems.
-So, the total work done for the system can be expressed as
+So, the total work done by the system can be expressed as

 where the frequencies of the system is defined equivalent to the Eq.~\eqref{c6}.